-Originally from Georgetown, Kentucky, Ms. Ford began her dance training at age 8 at the Lexington Ballet under the direction of Karl Kaufman.
+Originally from Georgetown, Kentucky, Ms. Ford began her dance training at age eight at the Lexington Ballet under the direction of Karl Kaufman.
 She went on to earn her B.F.A. in Dance from the Cincinnati Conservatory of Music.
 While studying at CCM, she trained with James Truitte and fell in love with the Horton Technique and modern dance.
-After relocating to Chicago, Ms. Ford danced for 9 years as a company member with Deeply Rooted Dance Theater and self-produced several dance concerts as Nucleus Dance Collective.
+After relocating to Chicago, Ms. Ford danced for nine years as a company member with Deeply Rooted Dance Theater and self-produced several dance concerts as Nucleus Dance Collective.
 Currently, Ms. Ford serves as Associate Artistic Director to Hyde Park School of Dance, Tyego Dance Project and Tyego Next Generation.
 She is the director of Hyde Park School of Dance’s outreach program for the community and director of the modern dance department.
-She is delighted to be returning to ChiArts for a second year in the dance department.
 Ms. Ford is also a certified Kundalini Yoga Instructor, certified group fitness instructor and Clinical Exercise Specialist.

 Originally from the south side of Chicago, IL, Ms. Lewis’ dance education has carried her across the country.
 Joel Hall Dance Center Chicago, Ballethnic Atlanta, Dance Theatre of Harlem and The Ailey School New York, and many other dance institutions have contributed towards shaping her dance education, skills, and style.
 After earning a Bachelor of Science in Dance from Wayne State University (Detroit, Michigan), she returned to Chicago where she made guests appearances with several local dance companies.
 Ms. Lewis also performed and taught with Joel Hall Dancers: Dance is a Language, an outreach company serving communities throughout the greater Chicagoland area.
 Ms. Lewis has since earned a Bachelor of Science in Kinesiology from University of Illinois at Chicago.
 She is also a Stott Pilates trained instructor at the intermediate level on all apparatus.
 Ms. Lewis has shared her knowledge of dance and movement sciences with students throughout the city and its surrounding areas for over 10 years.